itsymbal/op-boilerplate/README.md

 1. Signup / login flow example.
 Possibly using Firebase?
 1. Error handling of network / user errors
 1. Handle 'don't have network' state
+1. Rx network call with exponential backoff
+1. Integrate View Binding with a View Model for setting data on View

 License
 --------